-The USDA Hardiness Zone Map divides North America into 11 separate zones; each zone is 10°F warmer (or colder) in an average winter than the adjacent zone.
-If you see a hardiness zone in a catalog or plant description, chances are it refers to the USDA map.
+The USDA Hardiness Zone Map divides North America into 11 separate planting zones; each growing zone is 10°F warmer (or colder) in an average winter than the adjacent zone.
+If you see a hardiness zone in a gardening catalog or plant description, chances are it refers to this USDA map.
 To find your USDA Hardiness Zone, enter your zip code or use the map below.
 Click here for more information about hardiness maps.

 Find your zone using the map below or enter your zip code.

 Gardeners need a way to compare their garden climates with the climate where a plant is known to grow well.
 That's why climate zone maps were created.
 Zone maps are tools that show where various permanent landscape plants can adapt.
 If you want a shrub, perennial, or tree to survive and grow year after year, the plant must tolerate year-round conditions in your area, such as the lowest and highest temperatures and the amount and distribution of rainfall.

 The latest version of the USDA Zone Map was jointly developed by USDA's Agricultural Research Service (ARS) and Oregon State University's (OSU) PRISM Climate Group, and released in December of 2023.
 To help develop the new map, USDA and OSU requested that horticultural and climatic experts review the zones in their geographic area, and trial versions of the new map were revised based on their expert input.